mahmoudsalah91/Appium_Contacts-App/README.md

 - **TestNG**: For test management
 - **Java Properties**: For configuration management
 - **Extent Reports**: For generating detailed test reports

+### ROI
+Investing in Appium and TestNG for test automation provides significant Return on Investment (ROI) through:

+1. **Cost Efficiency**: Open-source tools eliminate licensing fees, reducing overall project costs.
+2. **Cross-Platform Support**: Appium enables testing on both Android and iOS platforms using the same codebase, maximizing coverage and reducing redundancy.
+3. **Robust Test Management**: TestNG facilitates organized test execution and reporting, enhancing collaboration among team members and improving the speed of development cycles.
+4. **Scalability**: The modular design of the framework allows for easy scaling as new features are added, ensuring that test automation grows alongside the application.

 ## Test Cases